CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Discussion

 In this context, \citet{Houge_2023,Houge_2024} have sought to differentiate these scenarios through modelling the collisional evolution of dust in outbursting discs, where the disc undergoes transient heating, temporarily leading to sublimation over a larger area.
-Although \citet{Houge_2023} argue that regrowth to equilibrium may take only several thousand years to re-establish at a few au, comparatively short compared to the accretion timescale, the low contrinuum spectral indices of the disc of the currently outbursting V883 Ori imply the presence of cm-sized grains and thus require that dust grains are indeed resilient to breakup during sublimation \citep{Houge_2024} i.e., that the many-seeds model does not apply.
+Although \citet{Houge_2023} argue that regrowth to equilibrium may take only several thousand years to re-establish at a few au, which is comparatively short compared to the accretion timescale, the low continuum spectral indices of the disc of the currently outbursting V883 Ori imply the presence of cm-sized grains and thus require that dust grains be indeed resilient to breakup during sublimation \citep{Houge_2024}, meaning that the many-seeds model does not apply.